kevinrjones/jakarta-9-web-fundamentals/exercises/m4/instructions.md

 ## Deploy the application

-Deploy and test the app
+Deploy and test the app, two tests should pass, these are the tests from the previous exercise.

 ## Using Includes